mcookhome/STEM/README.md

 Reach features:
 * Use Github API
-* Choose what APIs you want
+* Option to choose what APIs you want
 * Webcam/microphone chatting
 * group procrastination/breaks